 A Numeracy Short Course is available to students in Semester 2 of Year 10 who are failing to meet the requirements of the Preparation for General Mathematics course.
-This course is designed to prepare students Numeracy for the Essential Mathematics course in Year 11 and 12.
-This course focuses on Short Course number and calculations, shape and space, (Sem 2 only) data and statistics, measurement, location and direction and formulas and algebra.
+This course is designed to prepare students for the Essential Mathematics course in Year 11 and 12.
+This course focuses on number and calculations, shape and space, data and statistics, measurement, location and direction and formulas and algebra.
 Successful completion of this course will count for one point towards a student's Queensland Certificate of Education.